-The Associate of Arts Oregon Transfer (AAOT) with a focus in nursing is a 90-credit degree that allows students to transfer with junior standing to all Oregon public universities and some private universities.
-For students planning to apply to Bachelor of Science in Nursing (BSN) program, an additional benefit of the AAOT is the potential admission points awarded to those with a degree, thus making an application more competitive.
+The Associate of Arts Oregon Transfer (AAOT) with a focus in nursing allows students to transfer with junior standing to all Oregon public universities and some private universities.
+For students planning to apply to a Bachelor of Science in Nursing (BSN) program, an additional benefit of the AAOT is the potential admission points awarded to those with a degree, thus making an application more competitive.
 However, the majority of BSN programs have prerequisite coursework that exceeds the AAOT's requirements.
 It is important for students to identify their potential transfer institutions as early as possible so that their course plan can most accurately reflect the transfer institution's requirements.

 Statewide General Education Student Learning Outcomes